-This is an elective class designed to focus on mastery of the standards being taught in Geometry, focused on the integration of skills previously taught in Algebra I. Opportunities will be provided for students to investigate standards not previously mastered within the math course.
-This is taught as a companion course with Geometry and as a preparatory class for the 10th grade AzM2 statewide assessment.
+This is an elective class designed to focus on mastery of the standards being taught in Geometry.
+Opportunities will be provided for students to investigate standards not previously mastered within the Geometry class.
+This is taught as a companion course with Geometry.
 This course does not count as a required mathematics credit toward graduation.
 Successful completion of the course will provide students with elective credit.

-Course Length: 1 year Credits: 1 Prerequisite: concurrently taken with Fees: None
+Course Length: 1 year Credits: 1 Prerequisite: Concurrently taken with Geometry Fees: None